 The Theory: Remember how Mewtwo is cloned from Mew?
 What if there were many failed attempts to create Mewtwo, and those failures are actually Ditto?

-Is is true?
+Is It True?
 As true as you can get without being outright confirmed by Nintendo.
-Ditto and Mew share the same weight, almost the same height, are the two only original Pokemon to learn Transform, and Ditto is found in Cinnabar Mansion in Pokemon Yellow, where the experiments on Mewtwo took place!
+Ditto and Mew share the same weight, almost the same height, are the two only original Pokémon to learn Transform, and Ditto is found in Cinnabar Mansion in Pokémon Yellow, where the experiments on Mewtwo took place!
 Not only that, but both Mew and Ditto have a pink base color and a light blue shiny form.

 7. Did You Inadvertently Kill Blue's Raticate?